 - Do I look for “good pray-ers” (eloquent of speech) to pray at important events?

-- Do I spend more time on Sunday mornings (or any other meeting times) with certain people in my social-economic level?
+- Do I spend more time on Sunday mornings (or any other meeting times) with certain people on my social or socioeconomic level?

 - Do I ever meet with others for lunch or coffee, or visit in their homes just to find out how they are doing?